Alan-pyth/Chatbot/README.md

 2. torch: define model architect and trainning pipeline.
 (NeuralNet class is inherited from torch.nn.Module)
 3. Others: Numpy ...

-Feel free to use the code and try it yourself!
+Feel free to download and use the code and try it yourself!
+After downloading all files, type in "python chat.py" to play around.

 # Example
 ![ScreenShot](Chatbot.png)